shashwatRai23/Expensor-Full-Stack-/README.md

   ![PromptCard](public/assets/images/monthlyAnalysis.png)

-👉 **Monthly Analysis of Expenses**: Each user gets a dedicated profile page where he can see all his expense uptill now.
+👉 **Profile Page**: Each user gets a dedicated profile page where he can see all his expense uptill now.

   ![PromptCard](public/assets/images/profile.png)